mdbell/awtea/docs/SHADER_DESIGN.md

 - **No untrusted/dynamic code loading:** All native functions must be pre-registered at application build/initialization.
-- **No return of struct or non-int values:** Only int32 fixed-point return;
-  complex types must be emulated in multiple calls.
+- **No return of struct or non-int values:** Only float return; complex types must be emulated in multiple calls.
 - **No recursion or callbacks from native back into VM.**
 - **Undefined behavior if stack discipline violated:** Native extensions must obey calling/stack convention.